1821 Info 9a for Caleb Crompton

 "The Place of the Barn" or "The Field of the Barns/Graneries."
 A portion of land covered with healthy pasture, dwelling house and farm steading (in 1875) and formerly a small settlement, located approximately one mile beyond the foot of Loch Arkaig, on its north shore, just north-west of Achnacarry.
 Upon the Estate of Lochiel, circa 1745, with MacPhees as tenants.
 When surveyed in 1772 Achnasaul consisted of stone houses near the burn side, with "indifferent pasture."
 The gravelly soil was fertilized by tathing (confining livestock to manure the land) and laying fern fronds.
 It was then used to sow oats and corn.
 The Allt Dubh used to overflow its banks routinely, flooding some of the farm land here.
 A burial ground used to be located near the junction of the Allt Dubh and Loch Arkaig, and was still in used in the late 18th century.

-Neither a William nor Mary Forsyth, with the appropriate year of birth, is to be found in the 1861 census.
+Neither a William nor Mary FORSYTH, with the appropriate year of birth and with a five year old son Thomas, is to be found in the Ancestry 1861 census.

 Elizabeth and Thomas' life at Mount Jeffcott

-When William Henry died the Mount Jeffcott farm transferred to Elizabeth milner and then, by marriage, to Thomas taylor, who expanded the settlement.
+Her marriage, to Thomas TAYLOR, expanded the settlement.
 The Local Land Board hearing, reported in the Donald Express of 4 April 1884, that:

 This block of 160 acres, originally 'pegged' on 19 November 1880 by the 19 year old Francis J Bolden, was subsequently forfeited to Sarah Strickland in 1884.
 On 20 February 1885 the Donald Express reported from the Local Land Board of 1 January 1885 that: